Re: 2023-24 Rotation

 legislation for circumstances involving a medically documented

-debilitating injury or illness (including mental illness) to a student
+debilitating injury or illness (including mental illness)

 athlete that necessitate the student-athlete’s transfer